-- 17.1 Notwithstanding anything contained in these By-laws, the CEO may, at any time, make such public statements as he or she thinks fit concerning any matter relating to or connected with the Institute's performance of its disciplinary obligations and may, at any time, make a public statement concerning any Complaint or investigation or action instituted against a Member, former Member, Associate, former Associate, Trainee Accountant or former Trainee Accountant ("public disciplinary statement"). - 17.2 The CEO may name or otherwise identify a Member, Associate, former Member, former Associate, Trainee Accountant or former Trainee Accountant referred to in paragraph 17 in a public disciplinary statement in the following circumstances: - 17.2.1 If the name of the Member Associate, former Member, former Associate, Trainee Accountant or former Trainee Accountant and the general nature of the complaint, investigation, or action instituted against the Member is already a matter of public knowledge; or - 17.2.2 It reasonably appears to the CEO that: - 17.2.2.1 the failure to name or otherwise identify such Member, former Member, former Associate, Trainee Accountant or former Trainee Accountant would defeat the purpose for which the public disciplinary statement is made; - 17.2.2.2 the public disciplinary statement is necessary or desirable in order to maintain public confidence in the Institute or its Members; - 17.2.2.3 in the event that the Member, former Member, former Associate, Trainee Accountant or former Trainee Accountant has been issued with a charge sheet (whether final or in draft form), the naming or other identification of the Member is in the public interest; - 17.2.2.4 in exceptional circumstances and in the event that the Member has not been issued with a charge sheet (whether final or in draft form), the naming or other identification of the Member is both urgent and in the public interest; or - 17.2.2.5 in the opinion of the CEO it is otherwise in the public interest to publicly identify the Member, Associate, former Member, former Associate, Trainee Accountant or former Trainee Accountant; or - 17.2.3 The matter is referred to a hearing which is open to the public. - 17.3 Prior to the issuing of a public disciplinary statement in which a Member, former Member, Associate, former Associate, Trainee Accountant or former Trainee Accountant is named or otherwise identified, the CEO shall provide 48 (forty-eight) hour notice of his or her intention to issue the statement to him/her. - 17.4 Subject to the provisions of paragraph 14.6, the CEO, with the assistance of the Designated Disciplinary Officer and/or the Secretariat, shall cause to be published on the Institute's web-site, the details of future DC hearings.
-Such details of future DC hearings shall contain the following information: - 17.4.1 the name of the Member and the membership number;
+17.1 Notwithstanding anything contained in these By-laws, the CEO may, at any time, make such public statements as he or she thinks fit concerning any matter relating to or connected with the Institute's performance of its disciplinary obligations and

+- 17.2 The CEO may name or otherwise identify a Member, Associate, former Member, former Associate, Trainee Accountant or former Trainee Accountant referred to in paragraph 17 in a public disciplinary statement in the following circumstances: - 17.2.1 If the name of the Member Associate, former Member, former Associate, Trainee Accountant or former Trainee Accountant and the general nature of the complaint, investigation, or action instituted against the Member is already a matter of public knowledge; or - 17.2.2 It reasonably appears to the CEO that: - 17.2.2.1 the failure to name or otherwise identify such Member, former Member, former Associate, Trainee Accountant or former Trainee Accountant would defeat the purpose for which the public disciplinary statement is made; - 17.2.2.2 the public disciplinary statement is necessary or desirable in order to maintain public confidence in the Institute or its Members; - 17.2.2.3 in the event that the Member, former Member, former Associate, Trainee Accountant or former Trainee Accountant has been issued with a charge sheet (whether final or in draft form), the naming or other identification of the Member is in the public interest; - 17.2.2.4 in exceptional circumstances and in the event that the Member has not been issued with a charge sheet (whether final or in draft form), the naming or other identification of the Member is both urgent and in the public interest; or - 17.2.2.5 in the opinion of the CEO it is otherwise in the public interest to publicly identify the Member, Associate, former Member, former Associate, Trainee Accountant or former Trainee Accountant; or - 17.2.3 The matter is referred to a hearing which is open to the public. - 17.3 Prior to the issuing of a public disciplinary statement in which a Member, former Member, Associate, former Associate, Trainee Accountant or former Trainee Accountant is named or otherwise identified, the CEO shall provide 48 (forty-eight) hour notice of his or her intention to issue the statement to him/her. - 17.4 Subject to the provisions of paragraph 14.5, the CEO, with the assistance of the Designated Disciplinary Officer and/or the Secretariat, shall cause to be published on the Institute's web-site, the details of future DC hearings.
+Such details of future DC hearings shall contain the following information: - 17.4.1 the name of the Member and the membership number; - 17.4.2 the case number; - 17.4.3 a summary of the charges preferred against the Member (the Complaint/s);

-- 17.4.2 the case number; - 17.4.3 a summary of the charges preferred against the Member (the Complaint/s); - 17.4.4 the date of the disciplinary hearing; - 17.4.5 the time of the disciplinary hearing; and - 17.4.6 the place where the disciplinary hearing will take place.
+- 17.4.4 the date of the disciplinary hearing; - 17.4.5 the time of the disciplinary hearing; and - 17.4.6 the place where the disciplinary hearing will take place.